syncfusion-content/winui-docs/winui/ComboBox/Overview.md

 # WinUI ComboBox Overview

-The `WinUI ComboBox control` (multiselect combobox) is a selection component that allows users to type a value or choose an option from a list of predefined options.
+The `WinUI ComboBox control` (multi-select ComboBox) is a selection component that allows users to type a value or choose an option from a list of predefined options.
 It has many features, such as data binding, multiple selection with checkboxes, editing, searching, filtering, UI customization, and custom templates.

 ## Control structure